k-grosser/Evaluation-of-templates-for-requirements-documentation/README.md

 6. Check all 0 values in "TemplateComparison_calculatedMetrics.xlsx" for false positives, in particular "no_comparison?
 (R13)", "units?
 (R16)", and "value_tolerance?
 (R35)", and potentially manually change them to 1

 Generally the same procedure applies for the data in "UserTestEval"

+All other data serves as raw data to reproduce or comprehend experiments decribed in our publications.
+The questionnaires can be used to conduct similar user studies, while with "Mapping.xlsx" we provide a template to perform an independent BWW meta-model mapping, the agreement spreatsheets could be used for analysis, if workbooklinks are updated accordingly.

 ### Steps to extend the analysis